hacktx/nucleus/README.md

 }
 ```
 Note the `include hhvm.conf;`.
 The HHVM install should have created this file in `/etc/nginx` on installation.
-If not, [these](http://fideloper.com/hhvm-nginx-laravel) are good instructions on how to configure ngnix to use HHVM.
+If not, [these](http://fideloper.com/hhvm-nginx-laravel) are good instructions on how to configure nginx to use HHVM.

 ### Setup MySQL
 Omega is backed by MySQL and the schema can be found at [TexasLAN/Omega-schema](https://github.com/TexasLAN/Omega-schema).